seaky/nspanel_pro_zigbee/README.md

 The script can be reviewed in the relevant branch under the name `pm.sh`.

-## Sonoff package
-In this firmware version, you can change the Zigbee operation mode to router mode.
-I believe using it in Coordinator mode without the original application isn't practical because you can only connect Sonoff devices and cannot interact with them.
-If you want a more generic Coordinator, Zigbee2MQTT (z2m) is a better option.

-Zigbee2MQTT version is Node.js-based and is now available as an installable package.

 ## Zigbee2MQTT package
 Before installing, check if there’s enough space on the `/data` partition using a command like `df -h`.
 If you haven’t heavily modified the device, you should have around 1.9GB of free space.